scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 <div class="fold"></div>
 ```

-Once you have the subset of HTML you'd like to show as the preview, you'll probably discover that you want a 'Read More' shown as well.
+Once you have the subset of HTML you'd like to show as the preview, you'll probably discover that you want a 'Read More' link shown as well.
 I have a little function that inserts it at the end of the last text block.
 This ensures that my link is visually connected with the post HTML, and not separated by a blank line.

 ## Local links